joshmerritt/WebsiteAnimation/README.md

 ## Portfolio Website

 #### Overview
-    <p> My aim is to create an interactive personal website to display my portfolio and development skills.
+    <My aim is to create an interactive personal website to display my portfolio and development skills.
     Each "project" has an image and an about file with details.
 When an image is hovered over, the user is prompted to "aim," if they click and drag they can launch the "ball" towards the "goal" which is actually the menu.
-    If the ball goes through the goal, the selected project is loaded full screen. </p>
+    If the ball goes through the goal, the selected project is loaded full screen.

 ### Creating your own website
     If you are interested in using my code to run your website, you'll need to: